Frequently Asked Questions

 Q14: But if I have good medical evidence in the administrative record to support my claim, aren't the odds in favor of my winning a lawsuit?

 A14: No, because in ERISA litigation the claimant plays against a stacked deck.
 Depending on a number of factors, the court may employ a deferential standard of review, which means that the plan fiduciary's final decision will be upheld, unless the court finds the decision to be an "abuse of discretion".
 As long as there is "substantial evidence" in the administrative record to support that final claim denial, it can be upheld by the court, even if it is technically wrong.
 "Substantial evidence" is a nebulous term to say the least.
 For example, it has been defined by the courts as "more than a scintilla but less than a preponderance".
 Basically, substantial evidence may be whatever the Judge thinks it is in any given case.
 This clearly gives the insurer or administrator a tremendous advantage over the claimant in any dispute over benefits.
-However, this is another area of ERISA law that is currently undergoing a somewhat radical transformation.
+However, this is another area of ERISA law that is currently undergoing a somewhat radical transformation and as a result, in California we're seeing fewer of those cases.
 (See Article: The Standard of Judicial Review - Playing Against a Stacked Deck).

 Q15.
 If I file a lawsuit to recover my benefits under ERISA, do I have a right to a jury trial?